GNOME/pango/docs/pango_markup.md

 insert_hyphens
 : 'true' or 'false' to indicate whether hyphens should be inserted when breaking lines in the middle of words.
-Available since Pango 1.44.

 allow_breaks
 : 'true' or 'false' to indicate whether breaking lines is allowed.
-Available since Pango 1.44.

 line_height
 : Overrides the line height.
 The value can be either a factor (< 1024) that is used to scale up the logical extents of runs or an absolute value (in 1024th of a point).
-  Available since Pango 1.50.

 text_transform
 : Specifies how characters are transformed during shaping.
 The values can be 'none', 'lowercase', 'uppercase' or 'capitalize'.
-Support for text transformation was added in Pango 1.50.

 segment
 : Overrides word or sentence boundaries.
-The value can be 'word' or 'sentence', to indicate that the span should be treated as a single word or sentence.
+The value can be 'word', 'sentence', or 'paragraph', to indicate that the span should be treated as a single word, sentence or paragraph.
 Overlapping segments will be split to allow this, and line breaks will be adjusted accordingly.
-Available since Pango 1.50.

 ## Convenience Tags